Winter2024-NSCC-ECampus/assignment-03-spring-projects-MarcR288/Readme.md

 # Spring Security Application
-This is a Spring Boot application demonstrating how to configure custom security settings with Spring Security, including custom user authentication and login functionality.
-The project uses a custom UserDetailsService for user authentication and integrates Spring Security to secure endpoints.
+This is a Spring Boot application showcasing how to configure custom security settings with Spring Security, including custom user authentication and login functionality.
+The project uses a custom UserDetailsService for user authentication.

 Project Structure
-SpringSecurityApplication: The main entry point of the Spring Boot application, which starts the Spring context.
+SpringSecurityApplication: The main entry point of the Spring Boot application.
-SecurityConfig: A configuration class responsible for customizing Spring Security, including authentication, authorization, session management, and login configuration.
+SecurityConfig: A configuration class responsible for customizing Spring Security, including authentication, authorization, session management, and login configuration with custom filterchain.
 MyUserDetailsService: A custom implementation of UserDetailsService to load user-specific details during authentication.
 UserPrincipal: A model that implements UserDetails to represent authenticated user data.
 Users: The model class representing a user in the database.